 How are we going to achieve this?

-We are collaborating with 11 CAMHS sites across the North of England to obtain referral data from the past 5 years.
-We have conducted a series of focus groups with over 100 key CAMHS stakeholders from across the UK, therefore representing the experience of service users and carers at a national level.
+We collaborated with 9 CAMHS sites across the North of England to obtain referral data from the past 5 years.
+We conducted a series of focus groups with over 100 key CAMHS stakeholders from across the UK, therefore representing the experience of service users and carers at a national level.

 How we are working with the public on this project?

 Over 50 CYP and parents/carers co-designed this project with us.
 These individuals have experienced problems with the CAMHS referral process first-hand, so were able to reflect on the impact that these had.

 Our Young Person’s Advisory Group (YPAG) and Parent’s and Professional’s Advisory Group (PPAG) have been critical throughout, to ensure that the project continued to reflect the needs of service users and carers.

 Potential solutions will wholeheartedly reflect the needs of service users and carers.
 We also plan to develop a digital platform that will enable a clear and transparent referral process into CAMHS.
 This platform will have the ability to be shared nationally whilst responding to local needs and changes to service provision.

 We held two dissemination events in January 2023.
 The first of these was a roundtable discussion in London which involved professionals who can facilitate service and policy changes.

 The second event held in Manchester was attended by over 60 key CAMHS stakeholders.
 This event was followed by a roundtable discussion with professionals involved in supporting and developing CAMHS in North West England.

 We were supported in both dissemination events by one of our fantastic collaborators – MQ Mental Health Research.